 Design in Paris and London: Comparing Cultures

-*NOT RUNNING FOR THE SUMMER OF 2016 -- THERE WILL BE FUTURE APPLICATION CYCLES*
+*NOT RUNNING FOR THE SUMMER OF 2018-- FUTURE DATES TBD*

 - Spend 3 weeks over the summer exploring the unique and creative cities of Paris and London

 - Visit galleries, museums, theaters while meeting designers, photographers, artists, and illustrators in both cities